Ombudsman separating the truth from the misconceptions

 Being in the world of consumer rights and stuff I talk about this area a lot.
 However, so often I hear the same inaccurate assumptions and beliefs from members of the public, including journalists.
-Sometimes these come from personal experience, sometimes guesses, sometimes from inaccuracies reported in the media and sometimes from I don’t know what!
-There are a lot of issues with the sector but these are mainly to do with oversight of the approval.
+Sometimes these come from personal experience, sometimes guesses and sometimes from inaccuracies reported in the media.
+And sometimes from I don’t know what!
+There are a lot of issues with the sector but these are mainly to do with oversight of the approval not the provision.

 But here I am going to bust a few of those popular myths and hope it helps make things clearer!
 I’m using the term Ombudsman for ease but ADR provider is still the same in terms of these myths.
-(However, an Ombudsman has to be member of the Ombudsman Association which has higher standards than for non members as shown by their minutes of a meeting revoking the Retail Ombudsman’s membership.
-See The Retail Ombudsman is no more and the minutes in appendix J of More Ombudsman Omnishambles.)
+(However, an Ombudsman has to be member of the Ombudsman Association, (OA)).

 5 Commonly held beliefs about ombudsmen

 Nope.
 A consumer champion will fight for the consumer.
 An ombudsman is an unbiased service.
 Each case is looked at individually and decisions are made on the evidence provided.